mondoohq/docs/docs/platform/start/organize/workspaces.md

 :::tip

-We continue to add new criteria for workspaces; check back soon for more.
+We continue to add new conditions for workspaces.
+Check back soon for more!

 :::

-### Example criteria
+### Example conditions

-You can define very simple workspaces like these:
+You can define very simple workspaces like these with one condition:

 - Is a GCP compute image